PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 ## Galvanization on a Rainy Day in Geneva

-Once, my wife shared with me a [fascinating paper on forelimb transplantation](https://www.wired.com/story/devastating-allure-of-medical-miracles/).
+Once, my wife shared with me a <a href="https://www.wired.com/story/devastating-allure-of-medical-miracles/" rel="nofollow" target="_blank">fascinating paper on forelimb transplantation</a>.
 Not surprisingly, simply “cutting and stitching” doesn’t quite work, particularly because of the ongoing struggle with the negative effects of antibiotics on patients' kidneys.

 In the context of Geneva and hand transplants, Mary Shelley and the monster that appeared to her in a dream come to mind.
 Here’s how Shelley described her dream: